chokes-Web-Repositories/Wubby-WikiJS/Logic.md

 ### OR Gate
 > The OR gate takes one or multiple input signals and produces an output if at least one input is **true**.
 {.is-info}

+### REPEATER Gate

+If repeat mode is Constant, will repeatedly send a signal after a set amount of seconds for a set amount of time.

+If repeat mode is Enumerated, will go from Start to Finish when fired and output the current Index.

+If repeat mode is Repetition, will go from Start to Finish when fired and output the input

+- Activation time: how long the signal will last until it loops back again.

+- Delay: how long to wait before the next loop starts

+- Loop type: how the repeater will behave

+- Start index: the starting number the repeater will use

+- Finish index: the ending number the repeater will use

 ### SET STAT Gate
 > Sets the stat of [STATNAME] to [STATVALUE] for the inputted player